yangyuchelsea/DNN-surgery/README.md

 # DNN-surgery
 This project is for COMP5707 & COMP5708 Capstone Project in Unversity of Sydney

+## Author
+Yu Yang

+## Intruduction of Surgery

+### Architecture

+Different with regular inference, the processing of inference need to be divided in two parts in DNN surgery.
+The wound is taken as the cut-off point, the frontend only operate from input to appointed intermediate layer(s) and send allocation instruction to backend and features of intermediate layer(s).
+The backend receives the instruction and features and executes from appointed intermediate layer(s) to the end of inference, then send the final output(classification) of DNN back to frontend.
+Both frontend and backend have the entire structure and weight of DNN.

+### Support Module

+* Graph model: plot model with index of layer in model
+* Incision support module:
+    * wound generation: generate candidate wound based on the architecture of model(include ring detector)
+    * wound to incision: incision is more specific position than wound, it points out whether the surgery is before or after appointed intermediate layer(s)
+    * feasible wound generation:candidate operation plan

 ## Software and Hardware Specification